Contact & FAQs

 We can occasionally accept volunteer work in support of our US-based staff.
 If you would like to offer your time, please email us and we will contact you if we see an opportunity to utilize your skills.
 Thank you for your generosity and willingness to help!

-Please contact our Director of Communications and Marketing, Lindsey Freeze at firstname.lastname@example.org
+Please contact our Associate Director of Communications and Marketing, Nola Paterni at email@example.com

 MiracleFeet does not funnel donations to a specific child or family, but donations for a specific country can be earmarked.